... about seconds

 why bother a sitter to sit still, not move at all, for seconds so I can take a photo?

 I learned that with an exposure of several seconds light wraps beautiful around my subject.
 I learned that the portraits gained in intensity.
-I also learned that not every camera is suitable: I needed a medium digital camera to get as much resolution possible.
+I also learned that not every camera is suitable: I needed a special camera to capture as much detail possible.

 with an exposure of several seconds one can not keep up appearances and this combined with a high resolution results in an intense portrait showing the real you.
 I am able to capture a person as I see it: no mask, just reality.